gurishaansingh/Induction-Program/README.md

 I attended another enriching session conducted by Dr. Arvind Dhingra (Director of STEP and Incharge of TAC).
 He asked for 7 boys and 7 girls to come up on stage whom he asked to perform a team strategy game.

 #### 12:30 PM to 1:30 PM -
-We had a lunch break
+We had a lunch break.

 #### 1:30 PM to 2:30 PM -
 We appeared for the English Proficiency Test in our assigned rooms.
 The test helped assess our basic communication and comprehension skills.